tetsuo/tetsuo.github.io/articles/fp-denotational.md

 fib n = fib (n-1) + fib (n-2)
 ```

 This defines `fib` as a function that takes an integer `n` and returns the nth Fibonacci number.
-Each case acts like an equation, defining the relationship between input and output. `fib n` runs recursively until the base case is reached and a sum is returned.
+Each case acts as an equation, establishing the relationship between input and output. `fib n` runs recursively until the base case is reached and a sum is returned.

 This view of a function is called [denotational](https://en.wikipedia.org/wiki/Denotational_semantics).
-We define its "meaning" by establishing relationships between inputs and outputs.
+We define its "meaning" by describing the relationships between inputs and outputs.
 This contrasts with [operational semantics](https://en.wikipedia.org/wiki/Operational_semantics), where functions are seen as sequences of _operations_ executed over time.

-Each expression can be understood based on its mathematical equivalent.
+Each expression in Haskell has a meaning rooted in its mathematical equivalent.
 For example, `fib 1` and `5-4` both represent the integer 1 in the program.
 We say they _denote_ the same value.

 >> The collection of such mathematical objects is called the **semantic domain**.
 Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do; it aims to provide a mathematical foundation for understanding program behavior.

-Note that here, the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
-This **compositional** property is foundational for building _formal proofs of program correctness_ within denotational semantics.
+Notice that the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
+This **compositional** property is essential for building formal proofs of program correctness within denotational semantics.

-To ensure compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning it can be substituted with its equivalent value without altering the program's outcome.
+To maintain compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning it can be replaced with its equivalent value without altering the program's outcome.

-For instance, a function adding two numbers is referentially transparent.
-In contrast, a function that divides a number by another is not, because the divisor can be zero.
+For example, a function that adds two numbers is referentially transparent.
+In contrast, a function that divides a number by another is not, as the divisor could be zero.

 ```haskell
 > 10 `div` 2